-- i) incremental investment and acquisition opportunities; - ii) equity and debt capital available from capital markets; - iii) equity and debt credit; - iv) sale of assets; - vi) limiting the size of the investment program; and - vi) new share issuances if available on favorable terms.
+- i) incremental investment and acquisition opportunities; - ii) equity and debt capital available from capital markets; - iii) equity and debt credit; - iv) sale of assets; - v) new share issuances if available on favorable terms.

-Except as otherwise disclosed, the Company is not subject to any external financial covenants at June 30, 2019 and 2018.
+The Company is not subject to any external financial covenants at June 30, 2020 and 2019.

-9. FINANCIAL INSTRUMENTS AND FINANCIAL RISK
+10. FINANCIAL INSTRUMENTS AND FINANCIAL RISK